Aayalolo

 Currently Aaylolo operates from Accra to Amasaman, Adentan to Accra, Kasoa to Accra and Ofankor to Accra.
 It also started operating in the city of Tamale in March 2022.
-It rans along the Tamale-Nyankpala, and Tamale-Dungu routes.
+It ran along the Tamale-Nyankpala, and Tamale-Dungu routes.

 Regulation

-The BRT is under the Urban Transport Project (UTP) of the Ministry of Roads and Highways.
+The bus rapid transit (BRT) system is under regulation by the Urban Transport Project (UTP) of the Ministry of Roads and Highways.